 Reinforce regional and international STI cooperation.

 THE AFRICAN UNION BIODIVERSITY PROGRAM

-Context and Background

 Among the key goals of the African Union (AU) is to promote and defend African common positions on issues of interest to the continent and its people.
 What is more, encouraging international cooperation, taking due account of the Charter of the United Nations and the Universal Declaration on Human Rights, establishing the necessary conditions which enable the continent to play its rightful role in the global economy and in international negotiations, all form part of the objectives of the organization.
 The development of the continent will be further advanced by promoting research in all fields, in particular science and technology.
 This has been asserted in the constitutive acts of the AU itself.